apache/storm/docs/SECURITY.md

 doing, but also manipulate running topologies.
 In general these processes should not be exposed except to users of the cluster.

-Some form of Authentication is typically required, with using java servlet filters
+Some form of Authentication is typically required, and can be done using a java servlet filter

 ```yaml
 ui.filter: "filter.class"